 Connect and collect

-Enterprises have data of various types located in disparate sources.
-The first step in building an information production system is to connect to all the required sources of data and processing, such as SaaS services, file shares, FTP, web services, and move the data as-needed to a centralized location for subsequent processing.
+Enterprises have data of various types that are located in disparate sources.
+The first step in building an information production system is to connect to all the required sources of data and processing.
+These sources include SaaS services, file shares, FTP, and web services.
+Then move the data as-needed to a centralized location for subsequent processing.

 Without Data Factory, enterprises must build custom data movement components or write custom services to integrate these data sources and processing.
-It is expensive and hard to integrate and maintain such systems, and it often lacks the enterprise grade monitoring and alerting, and the controls that a fully managed service can offer.
+It is expensive and hard to integrate and maintain such systems.
+These systems also often lack the enterprise grade monitoring, alerting, and controls that a fully managed service can offer.

 Transform and enrich

-Once data is present in a centralized data store in the cloud, you want the collected data to be processed or transformed by using compute services such as HDInsight Hadoop, Spark, Data Lake Analytics, and Machine Learning.
+After data is present in a centralized data store in the cloud, process or transfer it by using compute services such as HDInsight Hadoop, Spark, Data Lake Analytics, or Machine Learning.
 You want to reliably produce transformed data on a maintainable and controlled schedule to feed production environments with trusted data.

-Deliver transformed data from the cloud to on-premises sources like SQL Server, or keep it in your cloud storage sources for consumption by business intelligence (BI) and analytics tools and other applications.
+Deliver transformed data from the cloud to on-premises sources such as SQL Server.
+Alternatively, keep it in your cloud storage sources for consumption by BI and analytics tools and other applications.

-An Azure subscription may have one or more Azure Data Factory instances (or data factories).
-Azure Data Factory is composed of four key components that work together to provide the platform on which you can compose data-driven workflows with steps to move and transform data.
+An Azure subscription can have one or more Azure Data Factory instances (or data factories).
+Azure Data Factory is composed of four key components.
+These components work together to provide the platform on which you can compose data-driven workflows with steps to move and transform data.

-A pipeline may have one or more activities.
+A pipeline can have one or more activities.
 Activities define the actions to perform on your data.
-For example, you may use a Copy activity to copy data from one data store to another data store.
-Similarly, you may use a Hive activity, which runs a Hive query on an Azure HDInsight cluster to transform or analyze your data.
+For example, you can use a copy activity to copy data from one data store to another data store.
+Similarly, you can use a Hive activity.
+A Hive activity runs a Hive query on an Azure HDInsight cluster to transform or analyze your data.
 Data Factory supports two types of activities: data movement activities and data transformation activities.

 Data movement activities

 Copy Activity in Data Factory copies data from a source data store to a sink data store.
-Data Factory supports the following data stores.
 Data from any source can be written to any sink.
-Click a data store to learn how to copy data to and from that store.
+Select a data store to learn how to copy data to and from that store.
+Data Factory supports the following data stores:

 |Category||Data store||Supported as a source||Supported as a sink|